indradha/indradha/README.md

 - 👋 Hi, I’m @indradha
-- 👀 I’m interested in Tech Leading, New Tech Research & Development, Cross Platform Development, Blockchain, and many more.
+- 👀 I’m interested in Tech Leading, New Tech Research & Development, Cross Platform Development, and many more.
-- 🌱 I’m currently learning Blockchain Development (ETH, SOL/TRX/ICP, still figuring out)
-- 💞️ I’m looking to collaborate on Blockchain Development Community

 <!---
 indradha/indradha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.